The Book of Mozilla: The Book of Mozilla, 11:9

 "Mammon" is again Internet Explorer, which "slept" for the 5 years between releases (between Internet Explorer 6 and 7).
-The "beast reborn" refers to Firefox, which gained supporters who self-organized through Spread Firefox, and undertook publicity for the browser, taking out an advertisement in The New York Times and making a crop circle shaped like the Firefox logo.
+The "beast reborn" refers to Firefox, which gained supporters who self-organized through Spread Firefox and undertook publicity for the browser, taking out an advertisement in The New York Times and making a crop circle shaped like the Firefox logo.
 The "cunning of foxes" is a direct reference to Firefox's name.
 The "new world" refers to modern, standards-based dynamic websites and open source applications.
 The latter half of the passage links to the Mozilla Manifesto and the about:Mozilla newsletter.
-The last part, starting with "Mammon awoke" speaks of the release of Internet Explorer 7 and with "it was naught but a follower" describes it as a follower, copying several of the functions in Firefox that Internet Explorer previously lacked.
-Additionally, this quote from the "10th edition", is an allusion to the Mozilla Foundation's 10th anniversary during the Firefox 3 development cycle.
+The last part, starting with "Mammon awoke," speaks of the release of Internet Explorer 7 and with "it was naught but a follower" describes it as a follower, copying several of the functions in Firefox that Internet Explorer previously lacked.
+Additionally, "10th edition" is an allusion to the Mozilla Foundation's 10th anniversary, which occurred during the Firefox 3 development cycle.

 The Book of Mozilla, 15:1

 This verse landed in the Mozilla trunk codebase on January 23, 2013.
 It first appeared in the nightly builds of Firefox 21 (Specifically, Firefox 21.0 Alpha 1 build 2013-01-23).
 Instead of a plain background, it now features a subtle radial gradient.

-It is included in all Firefox versions since Firefox 21.0, all SeaMonkey versions since 2.18 Beta 1, and all Thunderbird versions since 21 Beta 1.
+It is included in all Firefox versions from Firefox 21.0 to 58.0, all SeaMonkey versions since 2.18 Beta 1, and all Thunderbird versions since 21 Beta 1.

+It can be still seen in SeaMonkey, XULRunner and the Wine Internet Explorer due to the unusual histories of them.

 The "twins of Mammon" refers to Apple and Google, whose mobile operating systems, respectively iOS and Android, have taken a duopoly of the mobile OS market.
 The "new darkness" refers to the closed nature of traditional app stores.
 The beast moving "swiftly" refers to the new rapid release cycle of Firefox.
 The phrase "went forth and multiplied" refers to "Firefox becoming multiple things" through Firefox for Android and Firefox OS.
 The verse number 15:1 refers to the code freeze of Firefox OS 1.0 (January 15, 2013).